 Saving or investing just for the sake of making more money is boring.
 Life is for living and a good financial relationship will help you to live better… and have fun.

-Money can be a point of contention, but successful couples don’t let it run their relationship.
+Managing money together can be a point of contention, but successful couples don’t let it run their relationship.
 They don’t make it the ultimate goal, they use it to fuel other goals.